 - Participants in your course that are not already members of the selected group are listed in the Potential members list.
 Click on a participant's name.
 If the participant is a member of another group, that group will be displayed in the Selected user's membership column.

-- Click on a name in the Group members list and then click Remove > to take that course participant out of the group.
+- To remove a course participant from of the group, click on a name in the Group members list and the left, and then click the Remove > button in the middle.

 back to top